RKNSYAH/SimpleMinds-AI-Powered-Construction-Hazard-Detection-Application/README.md

-# SafeMine: AI-Powered Construction Hazard Detection Application
+# SimpleMinds: AI-Powered Construction Hazard Detection Application

-**SafeMine** is an AI-powered mobile application designed to enhance safety on construction sites by detecting potential hazards in real-time.
+**SimpleMinds** is an AI-powered mobile application designed to enhance safety on construction sites by detecting potential hazards in real-time.
 Built using **Flutter**, the app leverages on-device computer vision models to identify risks, helping construction workers and managers prevent accidents and ensure a safer working environment.

 ## Key Features